-Tax Lot 4100 is zoned CR and is part of the land the applicant will purchase from the current owner.
-However Tax Lot 4100 is not the subject of any of the proposed applications.
-Therefore, CR zone standards do not apply.
+Tax Lot 4100 is zoned CR and is included in the purchase agreement with the current property owner.
+However, Tax Lot 4100 is not located within the boundary of the proposed apartment complex.
+Therefore, CR zone standards do not apply to the Project.